Free ebook 22 pages — Build an AI Agent, Code-Free. Decisions, architecture, access controls

 Most forms show every field to every person.
 To hide the fields, you have to hide them one by one.
 Display rules in Zenphi work differently.
 You set a condition on the field itself — the form then shows or hides that field based on what the person has already answered.

-A rule might say: show this field only when Department equals IT.
-Or: show this field for everyone except when Request Type is Internal.
-You're not going through every other field and manually managing visibility combinations.
 In practice, the form adapts as the person fills it in.
 Select IT from a dropdown — a set of IT-specific fields appears.
 Switch to HR — those fields disappear, HR-specific fields appear.
 No page reloads.
 No scrolling past fields that don't apply.
 The person submitting only ever sees what's relevant to their situation.

-Example rules
+Example rules:

-IT-specific field only appears when IT is selected.
+Rule 1 — Show when condition is met: Show [Asset Type] when [Department] = "IT" — IT-specific field only appears when IT is selected.
 HR and Finance submitters never see it.

-Budget code field hidden for internal requests.
-Appears for all external and vendor-facing submissions.
+Rule 2 — Show for all except: Show [Budget Code] except when [Request Type] = "Internal" — Budget code field hidden for internal requests, appears for external and vendor-facing submissions.

-Threshold pulled from a previous workflow step — the condition updates per submission based on workflow context.
+Rule 3 — Dynamic value from workflow: Show [Escalation Reason] when [Amount] > {{approval_threshold}} — threshold pulled from a previous workflow step, so the condition updates per submission based on workflow context.

 Lookup In Real Time